Ally search isn’t available right now.

 Ally Invest does not permit opening transactions on these foreign securities ending in the letter F.

-If a stock locate can't be determined, then the stock may be unavailable for shorting.
-This is known as a hard-to-borrow security.
-Some factors that can influence the availability of stock are high demand, small float and increased volatility of the particular security.
+The availability of stocks that can be sold short varies depending on several factors, including high demand, small float and increased volatility of the particular security.
+This makes them known as hard-to-borrow securities.
 In some cases, a hard-to-borrow security may be available to sell short, but only for an added fee known as a hard-to-borrow fee or negative rebate.

 A hard-to-borrow fee is an annualized fee based on the value of a short position and the hard-to-borrow rate for that position.
 The fee is charged on a pro-rated basis depending on how many days you hold the position short.
 It will be assessed to your account daily from settlement through settlement.
 Finally, if you open and close a short stock position intraday (not held overnight), you will not be subject to a fee.